UndefinedCreations/docs/stellar/arguments/entities/entity-anchor.md

 # Entity Anchor {#entity-anchor}

-The `EntityAnchorArgument` must be either eyes or feet and returns the enum `Anchor`.
-The `Anchor` enum handles adding the offset that the difference from eyes to feet have by using the `apply` methods:
+The `EntityAnchorArgument` must be a string of either `eyes` or `feet` and returns the enum `Anchor`.
+The `Anchor` enum handles adding the offset that the difference between teh eyes and feet have by using the `apply` methods:

 ```kotlin
 StellarCommand("test")